mdn/content/files/en-us/web/html/element/input/checkbox/index.md

 {{EmbedInteractiveExample("pages/tabbed/input-checkbox.html", "tabbed-standard")}}

-> [!NOTE] > [Radio buttons](/en-US/docs/Web/HTML/Element/input/radio) are similar to checkboxes, but with an important distinction — [same-named radio buttons](/en-US/docs/Web/HTML/Element/input/radio#defining_a_radio_group) are grouped into a set in which only one radio button can be selected at a time, whereas checkboxes allow you to turn single values on and off.
+> **Note:** [Radio buttons](/en-US/docs/Web/HTML/Element/input/radio) are similar to checkboxes, but with an important distinction — [same-named radio buttons](/en-US/docs/Web/HTML/Element/input/radio#defining_a_radio_group) are grouped into a set in which only one radio button can be selected at a time, whereas checkboxes allow you to turn single values on and off.
 Where multiple same-named controls exist, radio buttons allow one to be selected out of them all, whereas checkboxes allow multiple values to be selected.

 ## Value